This page was last updated on 07 November 2024

 We began raising interest rates at the end of 2021 to help reduce inflation.

 It is working.
-Inflation has fallen a lot and is now just above our 2% target.
-Inflationary pressures have eased enough that in August we cut the interest rate from 5.25% to 5%.
+Inflation has fallen a lot and is now a little below our 2% target.
+Inflationary pressures have eased enough that, in August, we cut the interest rate from 5.25% to 5%.
+And then in November, we cut it from 5% to 4.75%.

-If those pressures continue to ease, we should be able to further reduce interest rates gradually.
-But it’s vital that we make sure inflation stays low, so we need to be careful not to cut rates too quickly or by too much.
+If those pressures continue to ease, we should be able to keep reducing interest rates gradually.
+But it is vital that we make sure inflation stays low, so we need to be careful not to cut them too quickly or by too much.

 What links the cost of living and inflation?